-begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. linclude (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression . l include (Optional) Display includes lines that match the specified e expression Expression in the output to use as a reference point.